zschoche/mlog/README.md

  - The preprocessor flag `MLOG_NO_LIB` make this library header-only.

- - Here are the speed test results on my MacBook Air (1.86 GHz Intel Core 2 Duo, 4GB RAM):
+ - Here are the speed test results on my MacBook Air (1,3 GHz Intel Core i5, 8GB RAM, SSD):

 >	### single-threaded standard logger test ###
->      0.005545ms for each log statment.
+>	0.003ms for each log statment.
->      0.00789ms for each log statment with thread id.
+>	0.003ms for each log statment with thread id.
->      0.01663ms for each log statment with thread id and timestamp.
+>	0.005ms for each log statment with thread id and timestamp.
+>	0.0085ms for each log statment with thread id, timestamp and position.
+>
 >	### multi-threaded standard logger test ###
->      0.027485ms for each log statment.
+>	0.017ms for each log statment.
->      0.03672ms for each log statment with thread id.
+>	0.026ms for each log statment with thread id.
->      0.050505ms for each log statment with thread id and timestamp.
+>	0.0375ms for each log statment with thread id and timestamp.
+>	0.043ms for each log statment with thread id, timestamp and position.
+>
 >	### single-threaded memory logger test ###
->      4e-05ms for each log statment.
+>	0.000105ms for each log statment.
->      4.5e-05ms for each log statment with thread id.
+>	0.0001ms for each log statment with thread id.
->      9e-05ms for each log statment with thread id and timestamp.
+>	0.000135ms for each log statment with thread id and timestamp.
+>	0.000135ms for each log statment with thread id, timestamp and position.
+>
 >	### multi-threaded memory logger test ###
->      0.00013ms for each log statment.
+>	0.000185ms for each log statment.
->      0.0001ms for each log statment with thread id.
+>	0.000175ms for each log statment with thread id.
->      0.0001ms for each log statment with thread id and timestamp.
+>	0.000185ms for each log statment with thread id and timestamp.
+>	0.000185ms for each log statment with thread id, timestamp and position.
+>
 >	### single-threaded file logger test ###
->      0.00037ms for each log statment.
+>	0.0012ms for each log statment.
->      0.001385ms for each log statment with thread id.
+>	0.00159ms for each log statment with thread id.
->      0.002795ms for each log statment with thread id and timestamp.
+>	0.002115ms for each log statment with thread id and timestamp.
+>	0.00244ms for each log statment with thread id, timestamp and position.
+>
 >	### multi-threaded file logger test ###
->      0.00457ms for each log statment.
+>	0.012135ms for each log statment.
->      0.01448ms for each log statment with thread id.
+>	0.015715ms for each log statment with thread id.
->      0.021335ms for each log statment with thread id and timestamp.
+>	0.01851ms for each log statment with thread id and timestamp.
+>	0.018715ms for each log statment with thread id, timestamp and position.

 ## What makes this library comfortable?